Akamine20496/artifact-rng-java/README.md

 # Artifact RNG Java Swing

-You can preview roll your artifact or just generate random stats.
+You can make this application kind of guess your artifact rolls or just generate random stats.

 ## Features